bigtreetech/docs/docs/Panda_Knomi_3D.md

     <img src=img/PandaKnomi3D/install_2.jpg width="300"/>

-* Install the screen into the housing.
-Before doing so, carefully inspect the lens and screen for any dust, debris, or particles.
-If any are present, clean them promptly to prevent damage during installation.
+* Before installing the screen into the housing, carefully inspect both the lens and the screen surface for any dust, debris, or particles.
+Clean them promptly if any are found to prevent scratches or other damage during the installation process.

     <img src=img/PandaKnomi3D/install_3.jpg width="300"/>